 At the last Census (held in March 2011), Derby's population was estimated at 248,700.
 The next Census will not be until 2021.
 Between censuses, the Office for National Statistics publishes mid-year estimates.
-In 2016 they estimated that Derby’s population had increased to 256,200.
+In 2019, it was estimated that Derby’s population had increased to 257,300.

 Measuring the changes in how the city's population is made up is very important in understanding the needs of all communities in Derby.
 Census statistics also feed into the allocation of funding for local authorities and play a major part in identifying need for local services in communities.

 In March 2011, Derby’s population was 248,752.
 There were significant changes between 2001 and 2011…

 - Derby’s population increased by approximately 18,000 people (7.8%).

 - 2,900 more people aged 60 plus, including 1,200 more people aged 75 plus and 1,000 more people aged 85 plus.

 - The BME population increased from 15.7%to 24.7%.